Kapron Lewis-Moore: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Lewis-Moore was drafted by the Baltimore Ravens in the sixth round, 200th overall in the 2013 NFL Draft.
+Lewis-Moore was selected by the Baltimore Ravens in the sixth round, 200th overall in the 2013 NFL draft.
 He signed his four-year contract on May 2, 2013.
 After spending his first two NFL seasons on injured reserve, Lewis-Moore made the Ravens final roster, playing in five games and recording three tackles.

 On September 3, 2016, Lewis-Moore was released by the Ravens and was signed to the practice squad the next day, where he spent the entire season.

 Chicago Bears

 On January 6, 2017, Lewis-Moore signed a reserve/future contract with the Chicago Bears.
 He was waived on August 29, 2017.

 Baltimore Ravens (second stint)

 On October 10, 2017, Lewis was signed to the Ravens' practice squad.

 Jacksonville Jaguars

 On February 6, 2018, Lewis-Moore signed a futures deal with the Jacksonville Jaguars.
 He was waived/injured by the Jaguars on July 30, 2018, and was placed on injured reserve.
 He was released on August 8, 2018.